spex-lang/spex-lang.github.io/src/motivation.md

 ## What the Spex specification language tries to do different

-Given how few specification languages there are, as Joe pointed out, there's plenty of design choices to be made (and we shall return to this topic later).
+Let's split this section into short and long term plans.
+The short term plans are either partially implemented already, or there's a clear idea how to implement them.
+The longer term plans on the other hand are a bit more open ended.

 ### Short term

-However, given our above analysis, there are a couple of obvious things that we'd like to have in *Spex*:
+Given our above analysis, there are a couple of obvious things that we'd like to have in *Spex*:

 * A sane syntax with good error messages;